craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+### August 3, 2019
+* By default GET requests are cacheable if there are no parameters present in the URL, a POST is not.

 ### August 2, 2019
 * Pairing the `ts-node` module with `nodemon` can allow you to watch for file changes, while also never needing to build TypeScript modules.
 Use the `exec`, `ext`, and `watch` properties of `nodemon.json` to accomplish this.
 * In Javascript, you can create a unique hash using `(+new Date()).toString(36)`.
 This doesn't guarantee uniqueness when parallel processes are using it.